 The province's health authorities are the organizations primarily responsible for health service delivery.
 Five regional health authorities deliver a full continuum of health services to meet the needs of the population within their respective geographic regions.
-A sixth health authority, the Provincial Health Services Authority, is responsible for managing the quality, coordination and accessibility of services and province-wide health programs.
-Beginning in 2016/17, the BC Clinical and Support Services Society will provide the governance structure for both clinical (laboratory) and non-clinical (shared business) services in the health system.
+A sixth health authority, the Provincial Health Services Authority, is responsible for managing the quality, coordination and accessibility of specialized services and province-wide health programs.
+The BC Clinical and Support Services Society provides the governance structure for both clinical (laboratory) and non-clinical (shared business) services in the health system.
 The Ministry also works in partnership with the First Nations Health Authority to improve the health status of First Nations in British Columbia.

-Strategic Direction and Context Strategic Direction
+Strategic Direction and Context

+Strategic Direction

-The Ministry of Health receives its strategic direction from clearly identified government priorities set forth in the government strategic plan and the Minister's Mandate Letter from the Premier.
-Incorporating this direction, in February 2014, the Ministry released Setting Priorities for the B.C.
-Health System, followed by a series of policy papers in February 2015, which present the strategic and operational priorities for the delivery of health services across the province.
+The Ministry of Health receives its strategic direction from clearly identified government priorities set forth in the government strategic plan and the Minister's Mandate Letter.
+This direction, along with Setting Priorities for the B.C.
+Health System and subsequent policy papers, guide the strategic and operational priorities for the delivery of health services across the province.

 Successfully achieving the Ministry's strategic vision requires close collaboration with partners, including health authorities, physicians and health care providers, unions, patients and other stakeholders.
-This collaborative approach aligns with the Taxpayer Accountability Principles, which strengthen two-way communication between government and provincial public sector entities, promotes cost control and helps create a strong, accountable relationship between government and agencies.
-Recognizing that public sector organizations have both an ethical and fiduciary accountability to the taxpayer, enhanced performance management will ensure the delivery of patient-centred health services while promoting quality and containing costs.
+This collaborative approach aligns with the Taxpayer Accountability Principles, which strengthens two-way communication between government and provincial public sector entities, promotes cost control and helps create a strong, accountable relationship between government and agencies.